Abstract

 Assistant Professor in ISyE

-Mladen Kolar is an Associate Professor of Econometrics and Statistics at the University of Chicago Booth School of Business.
-His research is focused on high-dimensional statistical methods, graphical models, varying-coefficient models and data mining, driven by the need to uncover interesting and scientifically meaningful structures from observational data.
+Mladen Kolar is a professor in the Department of Data Sciences and Operations at the USC Marshall School of Business.
+His research focuses on high-dimensional statistical methods, probabilistic graphical models, and scalable optimization methods, driven by the need to uncover interesting and scientifically meaningful structures from observational data.
+Mladen was selected as a recipient of the 2024 Junior Leo Breiman Award for his outstanding contributions to these areas.